Your ad could be here - Reach CV/ML engineers

 Putting It All Together: A Comprehensive (and Potentially Excessive) Example 🔗

-Below is an example of a complex pipeline combining many of the discussed techniques.
-Disclaimer: It is highly unlikely you would use all of these transforms simultaneously in a real-world scenario.
-This is primarily for illustration purposes to show how different augmentations can be combined, often using A.OneOf
+It is highly unlikely you would use all of these transforms simultaneously in a real-world scenario.
+This example shows how different augmentations can be combined using

-to select from related groups of transforms.
-Remember the principle: start simple and add complexity incrementally based on validation results!
+, but remember the principle: start simple and add complexity incrementally based on validation results!

 import albumentations as A